 A small picturesque beach, great for walking, exploring rock pools and picnics.
 The beach is not patrolled, but there are electric BBQ’s, tables, toilets and the great coastal walking track continues on to Moffat Beach.

 A spectacular section of coastline with a high headland, protected bay, the entrance to Tooway Creek and sweeping views north to Point Cartwright.
 The beach is not patrolled but is renowned among surfers for its excellent point break.
 The playground and picnic facilities are very popular and the alfresco dining creates a cosmopolitan atmosphere.

 Great for swimming, surfing and beach fishing, and patrolled by the Dicky Beach Surf Lifesaving Club.
-The skeleton of the wreck of the S.S.
-Dicky, which ran aground in 1893, still remains on the beach.
+This beach is named after the S.S.
+Dicky, which ran aground in 1893, who's remains have only recently been removed from the beach.
 Facilities include electric BBQ’s , picnic tables, toilets, outdoor showers, children’s playground, skate park, and a good selection of take-a-way food shops nearby.

 Currimundi Beach and Lake

 This is an east facing beach with good beach breaks for surfers and bodyboarders and is patrolled during the summer months.
 The lake is also popular for small children, canoeing and fishing, with picnic areas and alfresco dining at the edge.
 There are also some great spots to jump off the rocks or ropes for the more adventurous.
 The Currimundi Environmental Park is on the northern side of the lake and provides walking trails through the native vegetation.

 From the northern side of Lake Currimundi, there is a continual stretch of eight kilometres of beautiful beaches leading up to the spectacular headland and lighthouse at Point Cartwright.
 The stretches at Wurtulla and Buddina are patrolled during the summer months.